 Once the bone is back in place, it should heal naturally.
-Your surgeon can explain the procedure you are having in more detail.
+Your surgeon can explain the procedure you're having in more detail.

 Depending on how serious your operation was, you may need to recover in an intensive care unit (ICU).
 This is a small, specialised ward where your condition will be constantly monitored.

-In an intensive care unit, you may be placed on a ventilator.
-This is an artificial breathing machine that moves oxygen-enriched air in and out of your lungs.
+In an ICU, you may be placed on a ventilator, which is an artificial breathing machine that moves oxygen-enriched air in and out of your lungs.

-Once you are well enough, you will be moved to a high-dependency unit (HDU) or another ward and your condition will continue to be observed (see above) until you are well enough to leave hospital.
+Once you're well enough, you'll be moved to a high-dependency unit (HDU) or another ward and your condition will continue to be observed (see above) until you're well enough to leave hospital.

 Read more about recovering from a severe head injury.